 4. Remix OS Player

 Remix OS Player is in most ways, one of the best Android emulators out there.
-Apart from carrying a ton of features such as button mapping, native Google Play support, manual settings for signal strength, network type, location, battery and more, what sets the emulator apart from the herd is how stable the software is.
+Apart from carrying a ton of features such as button mapping, native Google Play support, manual settings for signal strength, network type, location, battery and more, what sets the emulator apart from the herd is its stability.
 I’ve tried it on almost all the laptops I’ve owned and reviewed and never has the software let me down.
 Stability is a factor in which Bluestacks has always let me down, while Remix OS Player won me over in that very aspect.

 Download: Free (Windows)

 Note: Remix OS Player is no longer in development, but you can use the older build which is based on Marshmallow.
 In my testing, it worked for the most part.

 Gameloop is another Bluestacks alternative that is developed for gamers who want to play a range of free Android mobile games on desktop PCs.
 You may be surprised to find that Gameloop– earlier called Gaming Buddy — has been developed by Tencent as part of the desktop-mobile gaming experiment.
 Initially, you could only use it to play PUBG Mobile on PC, but now Tencent has brought support for a huge list of Android games which include Free Fire and Call of Duty as well.
 Plus, it remains one of the best emulators to play Battlegrounds Mobile India on PC.

 Additionally, you can get the Google Play Store by installing a separate module that is available inside the setup.
 Basically, with Gameloop, you are getting Play Store support, all the popular Android games with mouse and keymapping support.
 So to put it straight, if you want an emulator like Bluestacks, but only for gaming then Gameloop is a much better proposition.